 VTS/CS centres can monitor agreement between radar and AIS data and may communicate relevant alarms by manual or automatic means when disagreement occurs in critical areas.
 This also includes radar targets with no corresponding AIS reports.

-Radar and Racons
+Racons and Shipborne Radar

 Shipborne radars

-The IALA WWRNP does not address shipborne radars but the characteristics of the radars used onboard affect the use of radar AtoNs (radar beacons or racons).
+The IALA WWRNP does not address shipborne radars but the characteristics of the radars used onboard affect the use of radar AtoNs (radar beacons or Racons).
 New Technology (NT) radars are now being manufactured.
 Characteristics to be taken into account include the use of pulsed magnetron transmitters vs. solid state modulated pulse transmitters, pulse compression, and use of raw video vs. video processing to enhance small targets in clutter.
 The operation of passive radar target enhancers i.e. reflectors is unlikely to be affected by a change in transmission and video processing technology.

+Note that regulations affecting shipborne radar have recognised the triggering characteristics of Racons by NT radar and have removed the requirement for triggering and processing of Racons when operating in S band.
+To date there is no change to regulations with regards to X band shipborne radar.

 Radar map-matching / Radar tagging